Course Director: Paola Delucchi, MA, MPhil, BA (hons)

 First year: Saturdays, 9.15–10.00am

 Sessions concentrate on initial musical development, working imaginatively with pulse, rhythm and pitch.
 It is essential for a parent to accompany each child to these sessions.
 This pre-instrumental year lays the musical foundations for the tuition on string instruments that follows in subsequent years.

 Second and third years: Saturdays, 10.30am–12.30pm (2nd year) and 1.00–3.00pm (3rd year).

 It is still essential for parents/guardians to accompany children to all the sessions in year 2/3.

 A choice is made from violin, viola, cello and mini-bass for the second year onwards.

 The two-hour sessions consist of four 30-minute periods – a large ensemble session, a group instrumental lesson, general musicianship and a period for musical games and refreshment or further ensemble playing.
 Much emphasis is placed on comfort with the instrument and an overall physical co-ordination and ease.

 The instrumental lessons are typically in groups of about five or six, and the musical material used forms the basis of the ensemble playing.
 The general musicianship sessions explore all elements of music, including note-reading, in an active and stimulating fashion.

-The course is led by a widely experienced team, including Daniel Smith (Director), Paola Delucchi (Lead Upper Strings), Lara Moore (Lead Cello) and Mercedes Cartwright (Lead Double Bass).
+The course is led by a widely experienced team, including Paola Delucchi (Director), Lara Moore (Lead Cello) and Mercedes Cartwright (Lead Double Bass).